Himarë: Early Ottoman period

 In 1431 Himarë became a nahiye, an administrative division, of the Sanjak of Albania.
 It became a symbol of resistance to the Ottomans but suffered from an almost continuous state of warfare.
-Himariotes participated in Skanderbeg's resistance against the Ottoman Empire.
+Himariots participated in Skanderbeg's resistance against the Ottoman Empire.
 During Skanderbeg's rebellion and the rule of Gjergj Arianiti, Himarë was within the domains of the Principality of Arianiti between 1443 and 1462.
-In the summer of 1473 the chieftain John Vlasis, with a small unit from nearby Corfu as well as with native Himariot support, took control of the entire coastal region from Sagiada to Himarë, but when the ongoing Ottoman-Venetian war ended (1479) the region was again under Ottoman control.
-In 1481, one year after the Ottomans had landed in Otranto in southern Italy, the Himariotes joined the forces of Gjon Kastrioti II (son of Skanderbeg) in his uprising against the Ottomans.
-The Albanian rebellion in Himarë was led by Konstantin Muzaka under the aid of Krokodeilos Kladas.
-The uprising failed, but the Himariotes rose up again in 1488, and between 1494 and 1509, destabilizing Ottoman control but failing to liberate their territory.
+In the summer of 1473 the chieftain John Vlasis, with a small unit from nearby Corfu and with native Himariot support, took control of the entire coastal region from Sagiada to Himarë, but when the ongoing Ottoman-Venetian war ended (1479) the region was again under Ottoman control.
+In 1481, one year after the Ottomans had landed in Otranto in southern Italy, the Himariots joined the forces of Gjon Kastrioti II (son of Skanderbeg) in his uprising against the Ottomans.
+The Albanian rebellion in Himarë was led by Konstantin Muzaka with aid from Krokodeilos Kladas.
+The uprising failed, but the Himariots rose up again in 1488, and between 1494 and 1509, destabilizing Ottoman control but failing to liberate their territory.